amolabs/ecosim/README.md

 ### Teller
 - decrease the number of pending txs based on block size
 - calculate block and tx reward and increase active coins accordingly
-- calculate tx fee based on the number of pending txs<br/>
-  *NOTE: Tx fee is zero when there is no pending txs.*

 ### Depleter
 - convert small amount of active coins to lost coins (asset loss due to lost